 In certain cases, wisdom can be achieved through self-reflection.
 Take a step back and consider life in its whole grand scheme, and think to yourself “what is important from this experience?
 What is it telling or teaching me?”
 Asking such questions can help evoke your inner voice or intuitive feeling, which is the root of wisdom.

 To inspire you to self-reflect, pick up a book of a great philosopher or spiritual leader.
 Again, a book won’t make you wise, but certain teachings can help you start asking the right questions that will awaken your inner wisdom.

 Finally, listen and observe those around you.
 Look for meaning in little things and soak up your experiences to the fullest.
 Life isn’t just a series of one thing after the next.
 Life is filled with moments that are rich, deep, and full of meaning.
 It is up to you to recognize these moments and see what lessons you can learn from them to enrich your life experience.

 This articles was written by Kate and PL.

 For more content related to this article, check out these empowering and enlightening books!

-Donate to Help Make a DifferenceOmniThought.org is a true independent blog because it is not financed by banksters.
-If you like reading the articles on this site, please consider sending the author/editor a donation to fund his research and expenses.
-Your generous support will help him to continue his quest to educate and teach people to create a better future for everyone.
+Donate to Help Make a DifferenceOmniThought.org is a true independent blog because it is not financed and controlled by banksters.
+If you like reading the articles on this site, please take action now by clicking the "Donate" button below to send a donation to the author/editor.
+Your generous support will help fund his research and expenses, allowing him to continue his quest to educate and teach people to create a better world for everyone.